 Edinburgh is a city that is very walkable.
 A lot of the points of interest are gathered in the center.

-However, one of my favorite way to discover a city (after walking) is to take a hop on hop off bus.
-Because it tours all the major highlights, you can sit and enjoy a full loop with explanation and when sitting in the top deck you enjoy great views of the monuments.
+However, one of my favorite ways to discover a city (after walking) is to take a hop on hop off bus.
+Because it tours all the major highlights, you can sit and enjoy a full loop with explanations and when sitting in the top deck you enjoy great views of the monuments.

 I did it in Edinburgh and it was great!